Who Are Christian Disciples?

 Christian Disciples.
 Have you ever found yourself wondering, who they are and what they do?
-Let’s get started on a few.
 First, what is a Christian disciple?
 How were the terms “Christian” and “Christian disciple” affected by Jesus’ ministry and Jesus’ resurrection?

 On the other hand, one of the Greek meanings for “Christian” is “follower of Christ.”
 “Christian” is found in the Bible three times.
 Did you know that in Acts chapter 11 verse 2, the disciples were called “Christians” (by the pagans) first at Antioch?
 The disciples didn’t call each other Christians.
-They used apostolic offices or family terms to refer to each other.
-Pagans used “Christian” to make fun of those who believed in Jesus’ ministry.
+In fact, hey used apostolic offices or family terms to refer to each other.
+It was the Pagans who used “Christian” to make fun of those who believed in Jesus’ ministry.
 Believe it or not, It was used as a disrespectful name-calling adjective.

 Religion is “a form of godliness, but denying the power thereof.”

 You might ask, how are Christians different from Christian disciples?
 When using “Christian” as a noun, it refers to one who has accepted Jesus as their Lord and Savior.
-Someone who lives a Christian life or the teachings of Jesus and not religion.
+Someone who lives a Christian life, or the teachings of Jesus, and is not religious.
 Religion is “a form of godliness, but denying the power thereof.”
 Whereas, Christian disciples practice, live and share the teachings of Jesus.
 God doesn’t honor religion.
 God honors relationship.
-Having God’s Spirit brings us into relationship with Him.
-You’ll have an understanding to spread the gospel, effectively.
+And, having God’s Spirit brings us into relationship with Him.
 To sum things up, the difference between a “Christian” and a “Christian disciple” is simple.
 A disciple is called to be a servant.
-Jesus used the mustard seed parable to compare the church to the world.
+Read more about when Jesus used the mustard seed parable to compare the church to the world.

 Today, Christian disciples with spiritual gifts and talents still share and spread the Gospel of Jesus.
-Apostles, pastors, prophets, evangelists, teachers and others work hard behind the scenes all the time, everywhere.
+Apostles, Pastors, Prophets, Evangelists, teachers and others work hard behind the scenes all the time, everywhere.
 Followers and disciples alike can utilize Christian life resources for the “Great Commission” through video media technology.
-For example, at Kingdoms Network Christian Broadcasting, the gospel is spread by means of Christian videos via GodSent TV, Crusade TV, Christian Travel TV, Christian Chef TV, Christian Movies TV and more.
+For example, at KNCB.org, everyone is welcome to enjoy sermon video on demand or listen to podcasts about the Gospel.
+Visit the many channels at GodSent TV, SayAmen TV, and more.

 ©Minister Vivian Caine – All Rights Reserved